How to avoid buying a dud

 “If you’re a senior executive looking to join a new flashy company, as I’ve commented previously, you have but one reputation to ruin!

-We all need to do our homework — it is not that hard.”
+We all need to do our homework.
+It's not that hard.”

-Whether you are a mining company board or investor fielding pitches from savvy sales people, I recommend you carefully consider the points made in that article.
+Obviously today in 2026, we are not in the cyclical low referred to, but conditions are starting to look extreme at the other end, so the lessons apply.
+Whether you are a mining company board or investor fielding pitches from savvy salespeople, I recommend you carefully consider the points made in that article.

 In the recruitment and search space

-It seems that every day there is a new platform or piece of software to:
+It seems that we’ve entered an AI gold rush.
+Every day, there is a new platform or piece of software to:

 - Enable seamless connections between jobseeker and employer